FusionComputingLab/freegsnke/README.md

 To make code contributions, please do so via merge request.

-In place of the final step in [installation](#installation), run `pip install -e .[dev]` from the FreeGSNKE root directory to install FreeGSNKE in editable mode, including the optional development dependencies.
+In place of the final step in [installation](#installation), run `pip install -e ".[dev]"` from the FreeGSNKE root directory to install FreeGSNKE in editable mode, including the optional development dependencies.

 Several tests are implemented with [pytest](https://docs.pytest.org/en), which are run as part of the GitLab CI/CD pipelines, but you can run these locally